A FRESH ATTITUDE FOR A NEW ERA

 Press and internet freedom and the threats posed by the Trans-Pacific Partnership – the international trade agreement being negotiated by the United States, Canada, and 10 countries in the Asia-Pacific region – are just some of the other issues that Changing Times follows very closely.

 Changing Times is a platform for long-form journalism.
 One of my current focuses is urban development and what is being done to try and bring balance and humanity back into our cities.
-One of my most recent articles is about local resistance to the proposed high-rise redevelopment of Kampong Bharu – the last remaining urban village in the Malaysian capital, Kuala Lumpur.
+See in particular my article about local resistance to the proposed high-rise redevelopment of Kampong Bharu – the last remaining urban village in the Malaysian capital, Kuala Lumpur.

 Another main focus on Changing Times is the mass cultivation of palm oil in Indonesia and the disastrous effect this is having on forests and wildlife.